openmapapp/mapapp/README.md

 - [ ] Ensure API route protection
 - [ ] Make sure user input is sanitized from both a typescript and a security perspective
 - [ ] Add email confirmations for new users
+- [ ] Add optional feature to allow users to register with just a username, if email address privacy is a concern

 ### Functionality